Shootout kills California officer, suspect

 Dennis Luther of Riverside said he watched the shootout on television.

 "It's hard.
 I love him.
-And I'm sorry for the policeman," he told the station.
+And I'm sorry for the policeman," he told KABC-TV.
 "I'm devastated.
 I just can't believe it."

-Luther said his son called his wife to pick him up after his truck was impounded.
+After his truck was impounded, Aaron Luther called his wife to pick him up, his father said.

 When she arrived, the tow truck was there.